Definition

 BRS Secretariat Holds Regional Workshop in Kenya on Basel and Stockholm Convention National Reporting

-The BRS Secretariat is accelerating capacity-building for African nations ahead of the August 2026 deadline for the 6th Stockholm Convention national reporting cycle.
-Companies should prepare for enhanced regulatory scrutiny and more rigorous data requests regarding the production, import, and export of persistent organic pollutants (POPs) across the region.
+The BRS Secretariat is intensifying capacity-building in Africa ahead of the August 2026 deadline for the 6th Stockholm Convention national reporting cycle.
+Companies should anticipate more rigorous data requests and increased regulatory oversight regarding the production, trade, and lifecycle management of persistent organic pollutants across the region.

 European Commission Confirms 6% Contamination Threshold for Plastic Waste Entry EU3011